ebuchman/blog/content/posts/coins-history.md

 successful conflicts with Henry II's other son John, who steadily lost his Kingdom's possessions on the continent.
 John would famously have to sign the Magna Carta (1215) to placate the barons back in England.
-Philip, having come into posession of Tours, set about making its long admired currency, the _denier tournois_, the currency of all of France.
+Philip, having come into possession of Tours, set about making its long admired currency, the _denier tournois_, the currency of all of France.
 The denier tournois was fixed at a rate of 4/5 of the denier parisis, which continued to be minted in Paris for centuries, until it was finally phased out.
 The denier provinois continued to be used in Champagne.
 But by the end of the 13th c, the French kings were intervening in Champagne, and the fairs went into decline.
-Thus did the denier tournoise spread across France.
+Thus did the denier tournois spread across France.

 While silver coinage was having its heyday, ingots of silver, valued by weight, also saw extensive use as a means of payment.
 These ingots were measured in a